kubernetes/kubernetes/docs/images.md

 Credentials can be provided in several ways:
   - Using Google Container Registry
     - Per-cluster
-    - automatically configured on GCE/GKE
+    - automatically configured on Google Compute Engine or Google Container Engine
     - all pods can read the project's private registry
   - Configuring Nodes to Authenticate to a Private Registry
     - all pods can read any configured private registries